Ayanin

 Ayanin is an O-methylated flavonol, a type of flavonoid.
 It is the 3,7,4'-tri-O-methylated derivative of quercetin.

 It can be found in Croton schiedeanus.
 It can also be synthesized.

 Biosynthesis

-The enzyme 3,7-dimethylquercetin 4'-O-methyltransferase uses S-adenosyl methionine and rhamnazin to produce S-adenosylhomocysteine and ayanin.
+The biosynthesis of ayanin in Chrysosplenium americanum is by the sequential methylation of the flavonol, quercetin.
+The first enzyme, quercetin 3-O-methyltransferase uses the cofactor, S-adenosyl methionine (SAM) to transfer a methyl group specifically at the 3-position:

+Two additional enzymes, 3-methylquercetin 7-O-methyltransferase and 3,7-dimethylquercetin 4'-O-methyltransferase complete the production of ayanin: